pkstaz/openshift-ai-3-workshop/02-deploy-model-with-llm-d.md

   This option requires a valid authentication token to access your deployed model via the endpoint.
   **⚠️ For this workshop, do NOT enable this option.** Leave this checkbox unchecked.

+**⚠️ IMPORTANT:** Do NOT add vLLM arguments to your configuration.
+Adding vLLM arguments will break the deployment due to a known bug (RHOAIENG-38896).
+Leave the configuration parameters section empty or use only the default values.

 After configuring these options, click **Deploy model** to initiate the deployment.

+**Note:** The UI may show "Failed" initially, but the deployment is proceeding in the background.
+Wait for the deployment to complete and eventually it will be tagged as "Started".

 ![Advanced Settings](resources/images/02-advanced-settings.png)